-could assert a claim for breach of contract as an intended third party beneficiary.
-152
+could assert a claim for breach of contract as an intended third party beneficiary.152

-The court rejected the Muhammads' argument and granted the Public Storage motion to dismiss Edna Muhammad's contract cause of action.
-The opinion states in pertinent part: "Third party beneficiary status depends not so much on a desire or purpose to confer a benefit on the third person, but rather on an intent that the promisor assume a direct obligation to him."
-The court does not explain why the promisor's intent should be the determinative test.
-Instead, the court simply cites an earlier case, which is no more fully reasoned.
+The court rejected the Muhammads' argument and granted the Public Storage motion to dismiss Edna Muhammad's contract cause of action.153 More important than the court's result is the court's reasoning, or lack thereof.
+The opinion states in pertinent part: "Third party beneficiary status depends not so much on a desire or purpose to confer a benefit on the third person, but rather on an intent that the promisor assume a direct obligation to him."154 The court does not explain why the promisor's intent should be the determinative test.
+Instead, the court simply cites an earlier case, which is no more fully reasoned.155